Download Autopoiesis and Cognition The Realization of the Living Boston Studies in the Philosophy of Science Vol 42 HR Maturana FJ Varela Books

 A point should be made regarding the difficult of the text, especially for the more general reader or scientist without much philosophy background.
 The text is incredibly tortuous on the mind, because, as with all uniquely and original texts, it is next to impossible to understand what the authors mean to say on the first reading without some primer or extensive knowledge of how to treat abstruse philosophical texts.
 In fact, Maturana says so much in his introduction to the entire monograph, suggesting that the reader read the entire text before trying to understand it all.
 Only once the reader has run the course once can he or she have a feel and a basis for understanding the text.
 This is one of those books, not unlike Hegel, where you have to read quickly, get a sense, and then reread.

-• I agree this is a pivotal book of immense significance in our understanding of not only human cognition, but of science and life itself.
+I definitely recommend this book, if your interests are among those I have listed. - I agree this is a pivotal book of immense significance in our understanding of not only human cognition, but of science and life itself.

 Since the 1920s, scientists have generally rejected any form of vitalism that makes living things unique.
 This mechanical view regards living organisms as the products of the same physical and chemical laws that affect other objects.